For what can CST Innovation Initiative grant funds be requested?

 What is the review criteria?

-The grants are reviewed on the following categories: Relevance to DEI, innovation, potential for impact (breadth), feasibility, metrics of success provided, and budget justification.
+The grants are reviewed on the following categories: Relevance to equality of opportunity, innovation, potential for impact (breadth), feasibility, metrics of success provided, and budget justification.

 When will we be notified about our grant applications?